-TFI results show that WHES is implementing Tier 1 PBIS at 90% and Tier 2 PBIS we are at 92% proficiency.
+TFI results show that WHES is implementing Tier 1 PBIS at 100%, Tier 2 PBIS we are at 92% proficiency, and Tier 3 at 53%.
 Concerning our SAS data, the staff viewed our PBIS program at an 89% efficiency with non-classroom interventions at 91% efficiency.